zocker-160/ifm/doc/language.rst

 ``FORMAT``, if specified, is the name of a specific output format---the variable then applies only to that output format. ``ID`` is the name of the variable, and it can take a numeric or string value.
-Note that setting a variable to the value ``undef`` effectively removes it.
-If the ``style`` clause is present, this means to only set the variable to this value in the specified style.
+Note that setting a variable to the value :keyword:`undef` effectively removes it.
+If the :keyword:`style` clause is present, this means to only set the variable to this value in the specified style.

 Styles
 ======